-Practical Nursing Program Clinical Requirements:
+Practical Nursing Program Clinical Requirements

-In addition to the admissions requirements for all students, the Practical Nursing students must also meet the following requirements (at a minimum) to participate clinical experiences in actual medical settings before they start their clinical experiences.
+In addition to the admissions requirements for all students, the Practical Nursing students must also meet the following requirements (at a minimum) to participate in clinical experiences in actual medical settings before they start their clinical experiences.
+Clinical sites do not always have the same requirements and recommendations.
 Valley College strives to provide students with the most up-to-date requirements for clinical sites at Orientation and at different checkpoints during the students' program.

 - 1. Valid photo identification demonstrating United States citizenship or permanent residency status of the United States. - 2.
-Age Requirement: A student must be 18 years old or older to participate in the program. - 3.
-Current AHA BLS Provider CPR Certificate.
-If yours expires before you complete the program, you must show - 4. proof that you renewed your certificate. - 5.
-Criminal Background Check: Students in the Practical Nursing (PN) program are required to submit to an - 6.
-Ohio Bureau of Criminal Investigation (BCI)) and FBI national criminal background check.
-Since some sites may require both the BCI and FBI background checks.
-On a best-effort basis, Valley College will have a designated time the student can complete the required initial paperwork and be fingerprinted for the BCI/FBI background check that must be submitted.
-If the school does not provide a designated time or the student be on campus at that time, the student is responsible for completing the initial BCI/FBI background checks through an approved third-party company by the 12th calendar day following the student's first day of class.
-Failure to do so could result in the student not being able to continue in the program.
+The student is also required to hold a CPR certification prior to their first clinical class.
+Valley College hosts workshops periodically throughout the year.
+The classes are held outside of normal class hours. - 3.
+Age Requirement: A student must be 18 years old or older to participate in the program. - 4.
+Criminal Background Check: Students in the Practical Nursing (PN) program are required to submit to an Ohio Bureau of Criminal Investigation (BCI) and/or FBI national criminal background check.

+Valley College will have a designated time the student can complete the required initial paperwork and be fingerprinted for the BCI/FBI background check that must be submitted.
 The results of the BCI/FBI checks must be sent directly to the school.
-If the background comes back with a record that will disqualify the enrollee from participating in the clinical portion of the program, the enrollee will not be able to continue in the program.
-The student must be aware that even if the initial paperwork has been submitted to an approved third-party background company, the student cannot be placed in a clinical course until the school has received an acceptable background report for the student.
-This most likely will result the student's graduation date being extended.
-The estimated cost of the criminal background checks is noted on the Enrollment Agreement.
+If the background comes back with a record that will disqualify the student from participating in the clinical portion of the program, the student will not be able to continue in the program.
+The student must be aware that even if the initial paperwork has been submitted to an approved third-party background company, the student cannot be placed in a clinical course until the school has received the student's background report.
+A delay in receiving the results may push the student's graduation date beyond the date on the enrollment agreement.

-- 7. Observed drug screen: All enrollees in the Practical Nursing program are required to submit to an Observed rapid 10-panel drug screen.
-Valley College will have a designated time for students to complete the drug screen during Orientation.
+- 5. Observed drug screen: All enrollees in the Practical Nursing program are required to submit to an Observed rapid 10-panel drug screen during Orientation.
 The results are returned to the school.
-Valley College must receive an acceptable report prior to the enrollee to continue in the program. - 8.
-Valley College may refer to the Observed 10-panel rapid drug screen as drug screen or urinalysis in the Student Catalog and other documents.
-The estimated cost of the criminal background checks and drug screen is noted on the Enrollment Agreement.
+Valley College must receive an acceptable report prior to the enrollee starting the program.
+The estimated cost of the criminal background checks and drug screen is noted in the Enrollment Agreement. - 6.
 Physical and Common Communicable Disease Immunization Record: All students in the Practical Nursing program are required to provide documentation that they have had a recent physical and met the requirements for common communicable disease immunizations.
 The physical may be performed by the students' healthcare provider.
 Information about the physical will be given to the student during the enrollment process or at orientation.
 Students must be able to demonstrate they have initiated the process for obtaining the physical and immunizations, titers, and/or boosters before the end of the first class.
-If the student fails to provide the necessary documentation from their healthcare provider that all requirements are met prior to start of the first clinical course that the student is scheduled to take.
-The student is responsible for all necessary fees associated with the physical and any immunization and other health related requirements.
+If the student fails to provide the necessary documentation, the student might not be able to continue in the program.
+The student must provide written documentation from their healthcare provider that all requirements are met prior to the start of the first clinical course that the student is scheduled to take.
+The student is responsible for all necessary fees associated with the physical and any immunization and other health-related requirements.